Must Do Nature Walks on the Gold Coast Hinterland – With 4 Easy Waterfalls to See

 As the 40m cantilevers are suspended outwards, it can get bouncy, and I luckily had no one else on it.

-A large car park, gift shop, toilets and a cafe are here, with the cafe having views over the rainforest.
-There are a few steps in the park, a stroller can be taken around without much problem.
+Tamborine Mountain Rainforest Skywalk is a large car park, gift shop, toilets, and a cafe here, with views over the rainforest.
+Although there are a few steps in the park, a stroller can be taken around without much problem.

 Hours